kate115/TheSuperPals/README.md

 - This Website
 ## Why we made this website
 We, The Super Pals, always wanted to be famous.
 But, being famous isn't always that easy.
 One day, when I was alone, I decided that we should have a website!
-And then, this website was born.
 When I first started this, I wasn't so sure about it.
 But later, it turned out great!
 And so, this website was also born!
+I was proud of myself.
+It was my dream to have both a company, and a company website!